mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 # ZIAVBRO

 ```
-Terra does not have a monopoly on the basic concept of a furred four-
-legged domesticated companion animal.
+Terra does not have a monopoly on the basic concept of a furred four-legged domesticated companion animal.
 The ziavbro is an example
 native to Zhodane.
 Most breeds are waist-high to a Zhodani as adults,
 easily capable of carrying a human child.
 They are also psionic, having
 been bred to very high levels of talent.
 While they have no language as